1946 Polish people's referendum: Results

-Question III

 Aftermath

 Following the referendum, the Allies called for democratic elections.
 However, the 1947 elections were "completely manipulated".

-According to documents released forty years later, 29% of respondents had voted yes for all three questions.
+According to documents released forty-three years later, 29% of respondents had voted yes for all three questions.
 The official results indicated this figure was 68%.
 Materials published after the communists lost power in Poland in 1989 showed that only the third question received a majority of votes in favor.
 For the first question, "yes" was chosen by 26.9% voters.
 For the second question, 42% chose "yes".
 For the third question, 66.9% chose "yes".